OpenJAC/JAC.jl/InstallationGuideMac.md

 > make
 ```
 - For using JAC as stand alone you do the same in the directory 'JAC/deps/ratip2013-angular-coefficients/'

+If there occur problems with the examples, please, try the different make files **Makefile-for-mac,
+Makefile-for-mac-2** in JAC.jl/deps/ratip2013-angular-coefficients.
+There might be a problem with the optimization
+of the code.

 **3)** Install **jupyter environment** by executing the following command in the terminal